Vanh071002/android-shoes-store/README.md

-# android-shoes-store
-This academic course project focuses on developing an e-commerce website for selling shoes and sneakers.
+## This academic course project focuses on developing an e-commerce website for selling shoes and sneakers.

 ## Technologies Used
 - **Front-end:** HTML, CSS, JavaScript